Chilipp/psyplot-ak-viewer-workshop-20210412/README.md

 Clonse this repository and open the jupyter notebook within the jupyterhub.

-To explore the 3D-visualization, please have a look at the examples in the [psy-vtk](https://github.com/psyplot/psy-vtk) repository
+To explore the 3D-visualization, please also have a look at the examples in the [psy-vtk](https://github.com/psyplot/psy-vtk) repository

 ## License